flythings/python/docs/ActionModule.md

 ## Module Methods

-- **registerAction**(String name, Function callback, String foi, ActionDataTypes parameterType, String alias)
+- <a name="register_action"></a>**registerAction**(String name, Function callback, String foi, ActionDataTypes parameterType, String alias)
     **Description**: registers an action with the server, when the action is later run by the web client the callback is executed.
     **Params**:
     - name: (Mandatory) Identifier of the action.
     - callback: (Mandatory) Function that executes when the action is triggered.
 The function must return a 0 to indicate that was executed propertly.
     That function must receive 2 params, the first one the value of the action and the second one the timestamp of the action.
     - foi:  (Optional, Default configuration foi) This parameter is optional if it was already set with the setDevice method otherwise is mandatory.
     - parameterType: (Optional, Default: None) Specifies the parameter type of the callback if any.
     - alias: (Optional) Specifies a alias to the action.

     **Return**: True if all was correct, otherwise False.
     ```NoAuthenticationError```
     ```NoDeviceError```
     ```NoProcedureError```
     **Examples**:
     * Register an action with the server.
     ```PYTHON
         import flythings
         flythings.login("<your username>","<your password>", "<login type>")